 4,000 kWh per month Solar system cost.

-The price of a solar system per watt ranges from $2.1 to $2.95 before incentives, the cost depends on the caliber of the tools used in installation and the labor force needed to install it; as a result, the cost for a 4,000kWh per month solar system ranges from $63,000 to $88,500.
+Across the U.S. cost-per-watt of a solar system ranges from $2.1 to $2.95 before incentives, cost depends on the caliber of the tools used in installation and the labor force needed to install it; as a result, a 4,000kWh per month solar system will cost you between $44,100 to $61,950 after federal tax credits.
 Get a FREE Solar Quote from Top solar companies.

 In addition to the aforementioned, you might also need to spend a little extra for the solar installation because there are a variety of variables that can affect how much a solar system costs, like the rooftop's accessibility and the battery backup.
 Some of the most important variables are listed below.